ibaiGorordo/libusbNativeAndroidTest/README.md

 # Output
-Nothing will appear on the screen, you will have to check the logcat and filter for text contanining the **LOG_TAG** string (defined in libusb_utils.h and set to *libusbAndroidTest* by default).
+Nothing will appear on the screen, you will have to check the logcat and filter for text contanining the **LOG_TAG** string (defined in libusb_utils.h and set to *libusbNativeAndroidTest* by default).

 Example
 ```